Noot Noot (NOOT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Noot Noot Historical Price

-According to the latest data gathered on Noot Noot live price page, the current price of Noot Noot is 0.01408916USD.
-The circulating supply of Noot Noot(NOOT) is 1.00B NOOT , giving it a market capitalization of $14.16M.
+According to the latest data gathered on Noot Noot live price page, the current price of Noot Noot is 0.01296716USD.
+The circulating supply of Noot Noot(NOOT) is 1.00B NOOT , giving it a market capitalization of $13.00M.

 The Noot Noot Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NOOT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.